-Committee Membership Functions Licensing Committee Appendix 2 to the Licensing Committee's Terms of Reference (continued) Delegated Function ns Matter to be dealt with Full Council Sub-Committee of Licensing Committee Officers Final approval of three year licensing policy Х Policy not to permit casinos х Fee setting (when appropriate) x Application for premises licences Where representations have been received and not withdrawn Where no representations received/representations have been withdrawn Application for a variation to a licence Where representations have been received and not withdrawn Where no representations received/representations have been withdrawn Application for a transfer of a licence Where representations have been received from the Commission Where no representations received from the Commission Application for a provisional statement Where representations have been received and not withdrawn Where no representations received/representations have been withdrawn Review of a premises licence x Application for club gaming/club machine permits Where objections have been made (and not withdrawn) Where no objections made/objections have been withdrawn Cancellation of club gaming/club machine permits х Application for other permits x Cancellation of licensed premises gaming machine permits x Consideration of temporary use notice x Decision to give a counter notice to a temporary use notice х
+Committee Membership Functions Licensing Committee Appendix 2 to the Licensing Committee's Terms of Reference (continued) Delegated Functions Matter to be dealt with Full Council Sub-Committee of Licensing Committee Officers Final approval of three year licensing policy x Policy not to permit casinos x Fee setting (when appropriate) x Application for premises licences withdrawn Where no representations received/representations have been withdrawn Application for a variation to a licence have been Where no representations received/representations have been withdrawn Application for a transfer of a licence Where representations have been received from the Commission Where no representations received from the Commission Application for a provisional statement have been Where no representations received/representations have been withdrawn Review of a premises licence x Application for club gaming/club machine permits Where objections have been made (and not withdrawn) Where no objections made/objections have been withdrawn Cancellation of club gaming/club machine permits Application for other x permits Cancellation of X licensed premises gaming machine permits x Consideration of temporary use notice X Decision to give a counter notice to a temporary use notice x

-Committee Membership Functions Licensing Appendix 3 to the Licensing Committee's Terms of F Reference Committee (continued) List of proposed Chairmen Title Order of Priority Chairman of Licensing Committee 1 Vice-Chairman of Licensing Committee 2 Opposition Spokesperson for Licensing Committee 3 Member of Licensing Committee 4 Member of Licensing Committee 5 Note: the order of priority is applicable when more than of a member of the same Sub-Committee. one chairman is Planning and 13 members of Terms of Reference Development Management Committee the Authority 1.
-To exercise powers in relation to perfect development management over development the Borough in the context of Government policies and guidance in order to maintain and quality of life and the natural and built environment. t and Council ad improve the To exercise powers in relation to the followin specified in schedule 1 to the Local Authorit and Responsibilities) (England) Regulation amended: ies (Functions (i) town and country planning; (ii) the protection and registration of contown and village greens and to variation of rights of common; and (iii) the exercise of powers relating to the the use of highways. e regulation of Delegation In exercising the power and duties assigned to them of reference, the Planning and Development Committee shall have delegated power to resolve behalf of and in the name of the Council.
-Management Standards 11 members of Terms of Reference Committee the Authority and 5 non- voting To promote and maintain high standards of co nduct.
+Committee Membership Functions Licensing Appendix 3 to the Licensing Committee's Terms of F Reference Committee (continued) List of proposed Chairmen Title Order of Priority Chairman of Licensing Committee 1 Vice-Chairman of Licensing Committee 2 Opposition Spokesperson for Licensing Committee 3 Member of Licensing Committee 4 Member of Licensing Committee 5 Note: the order of priority is applicable when more than one a member of the same Sub-Committee. one chairman is Planning and 13 members of Terms of Reference Development Management Committee the Authority 1.
+To exercise powers in relation to pl development management over development the Borough in the context of Government policies and guidance in order to maintain and quality of life and the natural and built enviro Borough.
+2. To exercise powers in relation to the following functions as specified in schedule 1 to the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 as amended: (i) town and country planning; (ii) the protection and registration of cor town and village greens and to variation of rights of common; and (iii) the exercise of powers relating to the the use of highways. e regulation of Delegation In exercising the power and duties assigned to them of reference, the Planning and Development Committee shall have delegated power to resolve behalf of and in the name of the Council.
+Management Standards Committee 11 members of the Authority and 5 non- voting 1.
+To promote and maintain high standards of co nduct.